Can you smell or see smoke?

 Shires, highways and unallocated crown land

-There are a number of ways DFES, local government, DEC and other agencies manage vegetation on land that is not privately owned.
+There are a number of ways DFES, local government, Parks and Wildlife and other agencies manage vegetation on land that is not privately owned.
 This includes introducing fire management plans, vegetation management strategies, fire breaks and controlled burning.

-These types of controlled burns are carried out under supervision along road and highway verges, on around Unallocated Crown Land and reserves which may be near residential areas.
+These types of prescribed burns are carried out under supervision along road and highway verges, on Unallocated Crown Land and reserves which may be near residential areas.

 People do not need to ring triple zero (000) during a controlled burn unless they believe life or property is under threat.